Tom and Jerry: The Deluxe Anniversary Collection

 The Tom and Jerry Deluxe Anniversary Collection is a two-disc DVD set, released by Warner Home Video.

-2010 marked the 70th anniversary of the release of the first Tom & Jerry cartoon, Puss Gets the Boot.
+2010 marked the 70th anniversary of the release of the first Tom and Jerry cartoon, Puss Gets the Boot.
 To mark the occasion, Warner Home Video released a new DVD featuring 30 shorts.

 It was released in the UK on the June 1, 2010 and in the US on June 22, 2010.

 All of Disc One have been released on previous Tom and Jerry DVDs, especially the three previous Spotlight Collection and the six Classic Collection volumes.

 Contents

 Disc One

-All Cartoons were previously released on the Tom and Jerry Spotlight Collection, and the Tom and Jerry Classic Collection DVD sets.
+All cartoons were previously released on the Tom and Jerry Spotlight Collection, and the Tom and Jerry Classic Collection DVD sets.